systemslab/popper-paper/paper/paper.md

 corresponding post-processing script in the version control web interface (e.g. GitHub[^github-ipy]).

-[^github-ipy]: GitHub has the ability to render jupyter notebooks on its web interface.
+[^github-ipy]: GitHub has the ability to render Jupyter notebooks on its web interface.
 This is a static view of the notebook (as produced by the original author).
 In order to have a live version of the notebook, one has to instantiate a Binder or run a local notebook